-I am conjecting that it dates from the early 1960s due to the version of the logo used; and photos I have seen of store interiors with cans from the same set.
+I am conjecting that it dates from the mid 1960s due to the version of the logo used; and photos I have seen of store interiors with cans from the same set.
 I created it from a low res photo (above) on Trademe.

 I am surprised that after chipping away at this project for a year I have four labels left to do in the current bunch I planned to remake; diced fruit salad, tomatoes, prunes, and tomato sauce (there are heaps I haven’t posted yet).
 It seems to take forever to create the graphics, I think this one took 7-8 hours to achieve. worth it in the end as I now have quite a collection of long lost labels.
 What to do with them when I’m done?
 I was thinking of getting them printed and glueing them on to cans for a fun display.